OVERVIEW

 OUTLOOK

-The total Indian tea market is expected to reach US $15 Billion by 2033, with the branded business constituting 75% of the overall market (by value).
-Tea is most favourite and cheapest beverage with consumer preference of boiled milk tea with ginger and cardamom.
-Tea provides numerous health benefits as well.
-Rapid growth of digital platforms and e-commerce, have revolutionized access to Indian tea worldwide.
-Social media, influencer marketing and content driven campaigns have played a vital role in expanding consumer base.
+The Indian tea market is growing by approx. 3% per annum, with the branded business constituting 75% of the overall market (by value).
+Tea is the cheapest beverage available in the world with numerous health benefits.
+Rapid growth of digital platforms and e-commerce, have revolutionized access of garden fresh teas to consumers directly.
+This is helping in broadening market base.

 Strengths